basebase-ai/basebase-news/API_DOCUMENTATION.md

 ## Notes

 - All dates should be in ISO 8601 format
-- The `sourceId` parameter should be a valid MongoDB ObjectId
+- The `sourceId` parameter should be a valid
 - Search queries are case-insensitive
 - Empty or whitespace-only queries will return a 400 error
 - Maximum limit per page is 100 stories